 Incarcerated people and their families are literally a captive market that private companies — with the collusion of the facilities — are all too eager to exploit.
 We are bringing these practices to light and fighting back.

 Below is some of our key research and organizing:

 Some children have to pay $1/minute to talk to an incarcerated parent.
 Why?
 Because prisons and jails profit by granting monopoly telephone contracts to the company that will charge families the most.

 Video calling, a technology that should make it easier for families to stay in touch, is actually being used to eliminate human contact and punish families.
 Our research provided the first comprehensive national survey of the industry and held the video calling industry’s promised benefits up to the harsh realities faced by families.
-Now in its second year, the campaign to protect in-person visits has achieved a number of important victories.
+Now in its fourth year, the campaign to protect in-person visits has achieved a number of important victories.

 While many facilities are still stuck in the last century, the growing number of facilities experimenting with electronic messaging are all too often providing incarcerated people and their families a product of questionable value at inflated prices.